MotionSight: Boosting Fine-Grained Motion Understanding in Multimodal LLMs: Experiments

-\paragraph{Evaluation Metrics.} We report accuracy for each problem type, with \textbf{Overall} representing accuracy across all problems.
-We also calculate \textbf{AVG.} as the average accuracy across question categories, giving equal weight to each motion problem type regardless of sample distribution.
+\paragraph{Datasets.} We evaluated our method~\oursname~on the benchmark of MotionBench~\citep{hong2025motionbench} and FAVOR-Bench~\citep{tu2025favor} using their publicly available dev set and close-ended evaluation (encompassing six types of question-answer pairs), respectively.
+They are both fine-grained motion-level benchmarks encompassing a wide range of video types.
+We report accuracy for each problem type, with \textbf{Overall} representing accuracy across all problems.
+We also calculate \textbf{AVG.} as the average accuracy across question categories, giving equal weight to each problem type regardless of sample distribution.
+It's worth noting that our~\oursname~is an untrained zero-shot enhancement scheme, while~\ourschat~is trained on the~\oursdata~dataset.